Extinc/CSC1003/README.md

 >Dynamic Memory Allocation instead of static array as data might be more than 100

 ## Personal Learning
-nbpython.py to do the assign using python library used: pandas - DataFrame math - math function
+nbpython.py to do the assignment using python during free time library used: pandas - DataFrame math - math function